Events & Culture

 Online Concert in Solidarity with the Seafarers and Their Families Around the World

-The concert will be on YouTube from 7 – 11 May 2021 and will include arias from Bellini’s opera Norma, Puccini’s La Bohème & Madama Butterfly; well-known songs by Gershwin, Donizetti & Hadjidakis, traditional songs of Cyprus and Israel; as well as film music from Once Upon a Time in the West & Boy on a Dolphin.
+The concert is available to watch on YouTube from 7 – 11 May 2021 and will include arias from Bellini’s opera Norma, Puccini’s La Bohème & Madama Butterfly; well-known songs by Gershwin, Donizetti & Hadjidakis, traditional songs of Cyprus and Israel; as well as film music from Once Upon a Time in the West & Boy on a Dolphin.

 Access to global markets is key for shipping, as 90% of world trade is conducted by ships.
 The shipping sector reinstated its critical role when during the pandemic, ships continued to move cargo for the benefit of societies and the global economy.
 This was made possible because of the sacrifices of crews who were faced with unprecedented challenges during the pandemic.
 Their endurance, expediency and dedication to their task continued relentlessly despite the psychological and physical fatigue and the inevitable safety concerns.